 If you have a concern or a complaint, please contact us as soon as you are aware of the problem so this can be addressed.
 Ian Kyle takes responsibility for investigating and responding to complaints.
 Ian’s contact details are below.

 Tel: 0151 4758555

 - We will send you a letter acknowledging receipt of your complaint within five days of your raising your concerns, enclosing a copy of this procedure.

-- Mr Ryan will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- Mr Kyle will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
 If practical, he may also invite you to a meeting to discuss the problem further.

 - At this stage, if you are still not satisfied, you should contact us again to explain why you remain unhappy with our response and we will review your comments.
 Depending on the matter we may at this stage arrange for another partner to review the decision.